fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 after the test.
 The yield can return data to the test if desired.
 You’ll look at all

-that and more in later chapters, but here we need some way to set up the
+that and more in later labs, but here we need some way to set up the

 database for testing, so I couldn’t wait any longer to show you a fixture. (pytest